SUCCESS: Students publish and win awards

 Jean Godfrey-June, who was a longtime student at The Writers Studio, published her memoir entitled Free Gift with Purchase / My Improbable Career in Magazines and Makeup.
 (Random House, Spring 2006).
 Jean is also the beauty editor of Lucky.

-Eleanor Kedney's poem "War on Terror" is featured in the anthology No Achilles: War Poetry, which is the sequel to the critically acclaimed WaterWood Press war poetry anthology, Against Agamemnon: War Poetry 2009.
+Eleanor Kedney's poem "An Important Poem" will appear in the Summer 2015 online edition of Cutthroat.
+A Journal of the Arts.
+Her poem "War on Terror" is featured in the anthology No Achilles: War Poetry, which is the sequel to the critically acclaimed WaterWood Press war poetry anthology, Against Agamemnon: War Poetry 2009.
 Her poems "Dropleaf Table" and "Reading Frank O'Hara After My Mother's Death" will be published in upcoming issues of Cumberland River Review.
 Eleanor is the Director of Branch Studios and teaches the Advanced Workshop and The Master Class in Tucson.

 Lorraine Babb, a student in the San Francisco level I class, recently published two stories.
 "Some Assembly Required" appeared in The Dos Passos Review, Volume 4, Number 1; and "Life After Home Economics" appeared in Kalliope, Volume 29, No. 1.